Our Board of directors

 Brian has worked in Healthcare Administration for over 20 years, first supporting Medicaid and the Florida KidCare program and now for the largest healthcare technology company in the world.

-He’s the parent of three grown children and loves fantasy & science-fiction and super0heroes.
-Brian has supported Joseph House since was just a dream of Fr.
+He’s the parent of three grown children and loves fantasy & science-fiction and superheroes.
+Brian has supported Joseph House since it was just a dream of Fr.
 Dustin’s.